American Jesuits and the World

 Drawing on archival materials from three continents, American Jesuits and the World tracks Jesuits who left Europe for America and Jesuits who left the United States for missionary ventures across the Pacific.
 Each chapter tells the story of a revealing or controversial event, including the tarring and feathering of an exiled Swiss Jesuit in Maine, the efforts of French Jesuits in Louisiana to obtain Vatican approval of a miraculous healing, and the educational efforts of American Jesuits in Manila.
 These stories place the Jesuits at the center of the worldwide clash between Catholics and liberal nationalists, and reveal how the Jesuits not only revived their own order but made modern Catholicism more global.

-John T. McGreevy is dean of the College of Arts and Letters and professor of history at the University of Notre Dame.
+The result is a major contribution to modern global history and an invaluable examination of the meaning of religious liberty in a pluralistic age.John T. McGreevy is dean of the College of Arts and Letters and professor of history at the University of Notre Dame.
 His books include Catholicism and American Freedom: A History.
 He lives in South Bend, Indiana.